qcodespp/qcodespp.github.io/_sources/autoapi/qcodespp/instrument_drivers/QDevil/QSwitch/index.rst.txt

    .. py:method:: soft_reset(force=False) -> None

-      Resets the relays to the default state excluding the relays in self.lokced_relays The check for locked relays prevents accidentally reseting e.g. a gate in the case that the kernel is restarted but the locked_relays parameter is not updated.
+      Resets the relays to the default state excluding the relays in self.locked_relays The check for locked relays prevents accidentally reseting e.g. a gate in the case that the kernel is restarted but the locked_relays parameter is not updated.
       Args:
           force (bool): If True, all relays are reset to the default state.
 Bypasses the check for locked relays.